-Donate Good Stuff added over 2,000 donation sites over the past two days across Minnesota and the US from all kinds of medical providers & community-facing workers.
+Donate Good Stuff added over 2,000 donation sites over the past two days across the US, including 158 in Minnesota, for medical providers & community-facing workers.
 These requests give a view into the situation people are faced with right now.
 They are full of urgency and gratitude:

 It is uplifting and inspirational to see how quickly people are coming together all over the country to respond - providing materials, sewing, and logistics to get things where they are most needed.

 Right here in Minnesota, we have the Twin Cities Mask Makers, and Treadle Yard Goods has provided free kits.
 Across the nation, there are armies of people mobilizing - #MillionMaskMayday, #MillionMaskChallenge among others.

 Mask-making is not the only way people are responding.
 Helping neighbors in need, reaching out to those who are isolated, and sharing beautiful, funny, & inspirational posts to keep anxiety at bay are all important contributions to the effort.

 There is no question COVID-19 is serious.
 And it's true, we are short on supplies.
 But we can choose to focus on the difference we CAN make - staying at home, social distancing, washing hands, disinfecting high-touch surfaces, getting supplies out as quickly as we can, and keeping each other's spirits up in all kinds of creative ways.

 Here are 9 items to consider donating as you de-clutter